buildout/buildout/doc/index.rst

   It should be possible, when deploying production software, for the software to configure the monitoring system to monitor the software.

-- Software should provide facilities to automate it's configuration.
+- Software should provide facilities to automate its configuration.
   It shouldn't be necessary for people to create separate configuration whether it be in development or deployment (or stages in between).